-Nowadays, geographic information system (GIS) is a comprehensive tool for investigating geography and making intelligent decisions for social projects.
+Nowadays, the use of GIS, Geographic Information System have increased notably and one of outstanding application is as a comprehensive tool for investigating geography and making intelligent decisions for social projects.
 GIS collects and distributes the data the way, that user reading a map could select data, which is required for a specific task or project.
 Normally, thematic maps have a table of contents that allows user to add several layers of information to the original map of the world.
 For example, social analysts can use baseman of specific region and select different datasets to add to data layer to a map to estimate education levels, ages, and employment status.

 The ability to combine a variety of datasets in a several ways makes GIS a useful tool to every field of knowledge.
 A decent GIS program is able to process data from a variety of sources and then implement it into a map project.
 Quite often data is freely available for public use in a lot of countries.
 Map file database often come included with GIS packages; it can either be ordered from the commercial organizations or from government agencies.